DRMacIver/notebook/ideas.md

 * [x] Installing cut out switches in your thought processes
 * [x] The tyranny of false positives as a driver of homophily
 * [x] Emotional regulation as resolving alief/belief inconsistencies
+* [x] Group responsibilities are more than the sum of individual responsibilities.
+* [x] Berkson's paradox is everywhere
 * [ ] Permission as the fundamental social need
 * [ ] Pluralistic ignorance
 * [ ] Eye pressure and switching contexts as an enabling technology